Can Taking Magnesium Daily Stop My Teeth Grinding?

 Adults can also go through spurts of teeth grinding throughout our lives only to stop and then start again.
 Some of us grind severely our whole lives.

 Stress is still the #1 indicator of teeth grinding.
 We hold an incredible amount of tension in our jaw area.
 Be aware of this and take on the practice of stretching, relaxing the neck, face and shoulder area.
 Relax the mind and wear a dental night guard.

 Did you enjoy our article?
 Feel free to reach out to us at email@example.com with any questions or concerns, or just to say hello!

-We wish you the very best in your quest to stop teeth grinding.
+We hope you enjoyed this article.
 If we can be of any assistance visit us at sentinelmouthguards.com